Akash-22-05/Akash-22-05/README.md

 - **Tools:** Excel, Power Query, Charts, Dashboard
 - Analyzed sector-wise CPI trends and assessed the economic impact of COVID-19.
 - Created a dynamic dashboard to highlight inflation trends across time and categories.
+- Conducted a correlation analysis between global oil price fluctuations and domestic inflation in sectors like fuel, transport, and food.
 - **[View Project]()**

 ---